garcia2002julian/4353-Assignment-Group-32/README.md

-# 4353-Assignment-Group-32
+README
+Description

-This is a rough draft.
+This is a rough draft of a project.

-In the terminal

-1. type cd client
+Installation
+To install and run this project on your local machine, please follow these steps:

+Open your terminal.
+Change directory to client by typing cd client.
-2. npm start to start the program
+Type npm start to start the program.